NCAlgebra/NC/DOCUMENTATION/README.md

 [`NCTeXForm`](#nctexform) is a replacement for Mathematica’s `TeXForm` which adds definitions allowing it to handle noncommutative expressions.
-It works just as `TeXForm`. `NCTeXForm` is automatically loaded with `NCAlgebra` and is the default  processor for `NCTeX`.
+It works just as `TeXForm`. `NCTeXForm` is automatically loaded with `NCAlgebra` and is the default TeX processor for `NCTeX`.

 Here is an example: